-Acute fatty liver of pregnancy (AFLP) is a rare complication of pregnancy that involves the buildup of fat in the liver.
-Without prompt treatment, AFLP can lead to coma, organ failure, and death of the mother and baby.
+Acute fatty liver of pregnancy (AFLP) is a rare problem that involves the buildup of fat in the liver.
+If it is not treated right away, it can lead to coma, organ failure, and death of the mother and baby.

 The cause of AFLP is not known.
-It may be due to a defect in a specific enzyme in the mother.
+It may be due to a problem in a certain enzyme in the mother.

-Factors that may increase a pregnant woman’s risk of AFLP include:
+Things that may raise a pregnant woman’s risk are:

 - First pregnancy